 Who is 'Kiwipedo'?
-NZ man involved in dark web child exploitation loses name suppression
+NZ man in dark web child exploitation loses name suppression

 Investigators instead used a tracing tool to find the relevant computer in an Auckland workplace in mid-2015, where they executed a search warrant.

-The Herald and other media are prevented from revealing exactly Hutton - the man behind the name Kiwipedo - was caught in the sting due to strict suppression orders.
+The Herald and other media are prevented from revealing exactly how Hutton - the man behind the name Kiwipedo - was caught because of strict suppression orders.

 Hutton was read his rights during the search and asked: "Do you know why we are here today?"